Shawn Johnson East: Comeback

 In November 2010, Johnson entered her first post-Olympics National Team Training Camp.
 Although, she had expected to return to the "ranch" later in her comeback, based on the demonstrated progress in her video, Marta Karolyi requested that she appear sooner.
 Johnson mentioned that her reconstructed knee still hindered high training volume.

 In February 2011, Johnson became an official member of the USA Senior National team once again which allowed her to compete in international competitions.
 She stated that she wished to return to competition later in 2011.

 In September 2011 Johnson was named a non-traveling alternate to the 2011 USA Women's World Championships Team.

 In October 2011 Johnson was named to the 2011 Pan American Games Team.
 She won a gold medal in the team competition and also a silver medal for her performance on the uneven bars.

 Retirement

-On June 3, 2012, Johnson ended her comeback for the 2012 Olympic team and retired because of continuing problems with her left knee.
+On June 3, 2012, Johnson ended her comeback for the 2012 Olympic team and retired from competitive gymnastics because of continuing problems with her left knee.